Skip to content

 };

-The key point is that DocumentCache is keyed by document.id, not by the AST node pointer.
-The cache clears itself automatically when the document builder reports that the document changed or was deleted.
+DocumentCache is keyed by document.id, not by the AST node pointer.
+It clears itself when the document builder reports the document changed or was deleted.

 Where Pegium already uses caches